John Elkann: Ferrari

-About Scuderia Ferrari, of which Elkann is chairman through Ferrari, and their lack of success in the 2010s, Elkann said that his grandfather, Gianni Agnelli, would be dissappointed.
-He said: "Today Gianni would be disappointed as all we Ferrari fans are.
-But I am optimistic because we have two young drivers: they are not 'used to winning' but they have a great desire to 'train to win' with their humility and determination, they are infecting the whole team with this."
+As Executive Chairman of Ferrari, Elkann holds a controlling interest in the auto racing team Scuderia Ferrari, the company's auto racing division, which competes in Formula One.
+The team returned to 24 Hours of Le Mans in 2023 after a fifty-year period of absence as a manufacturer and won the centenary edition of the race, repeating the victory in two subsequent years.

 Philanthropy

+Elkann is chairman of the Agnelli Foundation, a non-profit organization supporting education through scientific research and initiatives.

+Education and research

+Since 2014, Fondazione Agnelli has offered Italian students and their families a free online portal where they can find which secondary schools in their area provide the best preparation for university and the workplace.
+Together with Compagnia di San Paolo through Fondazione Agnelli he launched Torino fa scuola, a project dedicated to the renovation of school buildings in the city area.

+Starting from July 2020, Elkann supported the launch and expansion of the Arcipelago Educativo project, co-designed and promoted by the Agnelli Foundation, Exor, and Save the Children to fight the risk of dropping out of students due to the lockdown caused by the COVID-19 pandemic.

-Elkann supports various philanthropic activities.
-He is chairman of the Agnelli Foundation, a non-profit organization supporting education through scientific research and initiatives.
-In April 2019, along with CERN's Director-General Fabiola Gianotti and the Italian architect Renzo Piano, Elkann participated in a media event to unveil Science Gateway, a new scientific education and outreach centre of CERN, which aims to share knowledge and technology with society.
-The project was funded through external donations, with Stellantis through the FCA Foundation as the main supporter.
-In June 2021, he celebrated another step with the laying of the first stone.
+In April 2019, along with CERN's Director-General Fabiola Gianotti and the Italian architect Renzo Piano, Elkann participated in a media event to unveil Science Gateway, a new scientific education and outreach centre of CERN, which aims to share knowledge and technology for free with society.
+The project was funded through external donations, through the Stellantis Foundation as the main supporter.
+On 21 June 2021 he celebrated a further step forward with the laying of the first stone, and then attended the official inauguration in October 2023, where he remembered Sergio Marchionne, to whom the auditorium of the structure is dedicated.

+Emergency aid

-In May 2019, Elkann took part to the 28th edition of the partita del cuore to raise funds for the Piedmontese Foundation for Cancer Research and Italy's Telethon Foundation.
+In May 2019, Elkann took part in the 28th edition of the partita del cuore to raise funds for the Piedmontese Foundation for Cancer Research and Italy's Telethon Foundation.
 In March 2020, to help Italian citizens suffering from the consequences of the COVID-19 pandemic, as the leader of the Agnelli family he deliberated a €10 million donation to the national Civil Protection Department and to La Stampa Foundation – Specchio dei tempi, a social assistance organization that operates in Piedmont, to respond to the local health and social needs in the city of Turin and Piedmont.
-Starting from July 2020, Elkann supported the launch and expansion of the Arcipelago Educativo project, co-designed and promoted by the Agnelli Foundation, Exor, and Save the Children to fight the risk of dropping out of students due to the lockdown caused by the COVID-19 pandemic.
-He and his wife Lavinia are also among the supporters of Crescere Insieme al Sant'Anna, a philanthropic project aiming at expanding and improving the neonatal intensive care unit of the main public pedriatic hospital of Turin.
+Elkann and his wife Lavinia are also among the supporters of Crescere Insieme al Sant'Anna, a philanthropic project aiming at expanding and improving the neonatal intensive care unit of the main public pediatric hospital of Turin.
 On 9 May 2016, the first neonatal intensive care unit was inaugurated.